yjwam/AML-Assignment-3/README.md

 # AML-Assignment-3
 ## Content
 ### 1. Race.py
-This class is used to represent the race track as the environment
+\t This class is used to represent the race track as the environment